Spectral Triadic Decompositions of Real-World Networks: Wrapping up

+We complete the proof of our main result, \Thm{main-decomp}.
+This proof mainly involves putting together the various claims and lemmas from the previous section.

-We partition all the triangles of $G$ into three sets depending on how they are affected by \decompose$(G)$. (i) The set of triangles removed by the cleaning step of \Step{clean}, (ii) the set of triangles contained in some $X_i \in \bX$, or (iii) the remaining triangles.
+\begin{proof} (of \Thm{main-decomp}) We partition all the triangles of $G$ into three sets depending on how they are affected by \decompose$(G)$. (i) The set of triangles removed by the cleaning step of \Step{clean}, (ii) the set of triangles contained in some $X_i \in \bX$, or (iii) the remaining triangles.
 Abusing notation, we refer to these sets as $T_C$, $T_X$, and $T_R$ respectively.
+For each such $T_i$, we all call $\wt(T_i)$ the sum of the weights of all triangles in the set.
 Note that the triangles of $T_R$ are the triangles ``cut" when $X_i$ is removed.